-There are four ways to end cruise control:
+There are five ways to end cruise control:

-- Step lightly on the brake pedal; when cruise control disengages, the indicator light will not be lit. - Press ☒. - Shift the Electric Drive Unit to N (Neutral). - Press to turn the cruise control system off completely.
+- Step lightly on the brake pedal.

+- Press ☒.

+- Shift the electric drive unit to N (Neutral).

+- Press to turn the cruise control system off completely.

+- Press the Regen on Demand paddles.

 Erasing Speed Memory